 Bill’s images encompass much variety, from the graceful Great North of Scotland 4-4-0s usually in beautifully clean condition to the work stained North British 0-6-0s many of which, with long working lives, ended their days carrying out the same duties they were originally designed for – hauling trains of coal around Fife.
 Former Caledonian Railway locomotives are also seen with the ubiquitous 0-4-4 tanks on branch lines and many 0-6-0s moving goods traffic.
 The workhorses of passenger traffic, LNER B1s, V2s and LMS Black 5s as well as examples of express power are also portrayed.

 The photographs chosen for this book, cover the East Scotland area in rough terms from Forres and Elgin in Moray to Aberdeen, Forfar, Perth, Dundee (all three stations) the ‘East Neuk’ of Fife, Edinburgh, the Borders and just over the River Tweed to Tweedmouth.
-It brings together some of the best of the photographers work portraying locomotives, normal service trains and some of the special tours he organised.Order now
+It brings together some of the best of the photographers work portraying locomotives, normal service trains and some of the special tours he organised.Add to basket

 Only logged in customers who have purchased this product may leave a review.